pixsil/laravel-base-email-implementation/README.md

 Mail::to('email@address.com')->send(new GeneralMailable('identifier', [$contact_log]));
 ```

 This implementation makes alle the objects given as array available to use as marker.
-So in the above example it is possible to use markers like:
+So in the above example it is possible to use markers like.
+The first section is the key name given in the array or if this is not set, it is the table name of the object.

 ```php
 {{contact_log.id}}